Healthy Homes Assessment Mount Victoria

 Home Assessments Mount Victoria for Rental Properties

-There are numerous things to be able to examine during a house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a myriad of things to look over in a house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling can be extremely costly for landlords and property managers.
-For professional guidance, contact us now and schedule your rental property house evaluation.
+The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can have a significant impact for property owners and landlords.
+For professional guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties